Animation

 The programme is taught in English

-During the course of their 3rd semester, the students will build upon their animation skills by delving into the world of 3D.
-Through an array of animation assignments in the software Autodesk Maya, students will take their knowledge of basic animation and implement it in 3D.
-As the semester advances, the assignments focus more and more on the interaction between characters.
-Students will furthermore be learning about cinematography, film analysis, idea development and narrative history and adaptation.
+During the course of their 3rd semester, students will build upon their animation skills by delving into the world of 3D.
+Through an array of animation assignments in the software Autodesk Maya, students will take their knowledge of basic animation and implement it in 3D assignments.
+As the semester advances, the assignments focus more on the interaction between characters and physicality of movement when animating in 3D.

 Examples of assignments on 3rd semester: